 Yes; especially before you submit any support requests.

-Thanks for asking; yes, we've got our few.
-Check out this profile page - http://profiles.wordpress.org/DavidAnderson/ .
+Thanks for asking; yes, we've got a few.
+Check out this profile page - https://profiles.wordpress.org/DavidAnderson/ .

 Requires: 3.2 or higher

 Active Installs: 400,000+

 92 of 105 support threads in the last two months have been resolved.